jcarey7/jcarey7/README.md

 🌐 Find me on LinkedIn: https://www.linkedin.com/in/james-carey-a55088152/

-🧩 A Bit More About Me
+🧩 A Bit More About Me:
 My fascination with data began during my time as a professional poker player.
 I realized that the key to success lies in a data-driven approach, understanding patterns and probabilities.
 This passion led me to dive into Python and SQL, unraveling the stories hidden in data.

 🔭 I'm currently exploring: Advanced data visualization techniques and machine learning fundamentals.

 🌱 I'm learning: To integrate AI into my data analysis projects.

-👯 I'm looking to collaborate on: Projects that are at the intersection of data and real-world applications, especially in sports analytics or financial modeling.
+👯 I'm looking to collaborate on: Projects that are at the intersection of data and real-world applications, especially in business analysis or financial modeling.

 🤔 I'm seeking help with: Advancing my skills and finding a job for an ambitious, data-driven company.